davidtrussler/david-trussler-net_react_SSR/README.md

 ### [Server-rendering_Tyler-McGinnis](https://github.com/davidtrussler/david-trussler-net_react_SSR/tree/Server-rendering_Tyler-McGinnis)

-This is based on [Server Rendering with React and React Router](https://tylermcginnis.com/react-router-server-rendering/) by Tyler McGinnis and follows these steps:
+This is based on [Server Rendering with React and React Router](https://tylermcginnis.com/react-router-server-rendering/) by Tyler McGinnis

+It sets up server and client side rendering of the skeleton app

+Right now it is not fully functional

+It follows these steps:

-- 1. Creates a React component
+- Creates a React component
   - updates webpack.config.js
   - updates package.json
   - creates the shared directory containing App.js
-- 2. Creates a server
+- Creates a server
   - creates the server directory containing index.js
-- 3. Creates a react app to serve client side
+- Creates a react app to serve client side
   - creates the browser directory containing index.js